SipT1k/Localizator/README.md

 If you would like to contribute to localization, feel free to clone this repository and edit language files in [`/localizations`](/localizations/) directory.
 If you want a new language to be added to the repo, please open an issue.

+Please follow these simple rules when contributing:
+- All commit/PR messages must be in English and follow [Conventional Commits](https://www.conventionalcommits.org);
+- Localization files must be in UTF-8 encoding;
+- JSON files must be formatted with 2 spaces indentation.

+When contributing, you can test your changes locally:
+1. Generate db files from localization files using the [`generate-dbs`](#generate-db-files-usable-in-the-game) script;
+2. Serve the files using the [`serve`](#serve-generated-db-files) script and copy the local URL given by the script;
+3. Paste the URL into the **Localization DB URL** field in Wuthery Localizator and **Re-patch the game**;
+4. Launch the game and check if everything works as expected.

 ## Scripts

 The repository contains a few helpful JS scripts.